PetoAdam/ChessBot/README.md

 2. [Webots](https://cyberbotics.com/): Download and install Webots, as it's the simulation environment used for the project.
 The project uses Webots R2023b.

+3. [Move It!
+2](https://moveit.ros.org/install-moveit2/binary/): Download and install Move It!
+2, an open-source motion planning framework for ROS2, which this project uses.

-3. All the packages defined in install_apt_dependencies.
+4. All the packages defined in install_apt_dependencies.
 If you run Ubuntu 22.04, run ```sudo ./dependencies/install_apt_dependencies.sh```.
 If you have a different Linux distribution or package manager, make sure to download the neccessary packages manually.

-4. Python3.10+ with the required pip packages defined in pip_requirements.txt.
+5. Python3.10+ with the required pip packages defined in pip_requirements.txt.
 To install all of them, run ```pip3 install -r dependencies/pip_requirements.txt```.

-5. A system with the necessary hardware requirements to run the simulation.
+6. A system with the necessary hardware requirements to run the simulation.

 ## Installation